 - how producers and landowners can input their own data into the Decision Aid Tool and how to interpret the results

-- an additional component that assists users with evaluating needed crop insurance changes that may result from their farm program sign-up decisions.
+- an additional component that assists users with evaluating needed crop insurance changes that may result from their farm program sign-up decisions

 The Texas A&M Decision Aid Tool was one of two efforts funded nationally by the United States Department of Agriculture to assist producers and landowners with their sign-up decisions.
 Thus far, over 10,000 users from nearly every state have utilized the Decision Aid Tool to assist with their sign-up decisions.
 The tool is accessible from all common computer browsers (Internet Explorer, Firefox, Chrome, and Safari) and on tablets and smart phones.
 The AFPC also maintains a helpdesk that can be reached toll free at (844-229-7373) from 7:00 a.m. to 7:00 p.m. central time Monday through Friday to assist users with their individual questions.
-Additional information regarding the farm bill, timeline, information requirements and expected prices can be found on the Extension Agricultural Economics website http://agecoext.tamu.edu.